dntan/PSMSTeams/README.md

 Notes:
 - You can only add users to channels you have created and are an owner.
-- use a csv with header 'cname' for channel name and 'email' for emails
+- use a csv with header 'cname' for channel name and 'email' for emails and 'role' for either Owner or Member.
 - the email you have to use in the csv is "zID@ad.unsw.edu.au" (same as from the user import list above)

 ```